mlcommons/ck/cm-mlops/automation/script/README-extra.md

 ![](https://raw.githubusercontent.com/ctuning/ck-guide-images/master/cm-ad-hoc-projects.png)

-This experience motivated us the create a CM automation called "script" to warp native scripts from research papers with a common CM CLI (and Pyhton API) to make them more reusable, portable, findable and deterministic across different projects.
+This experience motivated us the create a CM automation called "script" to warp native scripts from research papers with a common CM CLI (and Python API) to make them more reusable, portable, findable and deterministic across different projects.

 These scripts simply unify updating and caching of environment variables and output files.